horseless-labs/telemetry-to-bi/README.md

 # Telemetry to BI

-Telemetry to BI is a Python automation pipeline that turns raw transit telemetry from InfluxDB into clean, reviewable business intelligence outputs.
+Telemetry to BI is a Python ETL-style automation pipeline that transforms raw transit telemetry from InfluxDB into clean, reviewable business intelligence outputs.

 The project extracts route-level telemetry data, cleans and reshapes it with pandas, generates summary tables, and publishes the results as either local Excel/CSV artifacts or a shareable Google Sheets workbook.
 The goal is to demonstrate a practical office automation pattern: raw operational data in, organized reporting workbook out.